logzio/logz-docs/_source/logzio_collections/_log-sources/jaeger.md

 of all the necessary pieces
 (Jaeger agent, collector, and query service) in separate containers.

-This type of deployment is useful if you've already deployed Jaeger and just need to integrate Logz.io.

 #### Deploy Jaeger components in separate containers